wendili-cs/wendili-cs.github.io/_publications/2021-DDG-DA.md

 Wendi Li, Xiao Yang, Weiqing Liu, Yingce Xia, Jiang Bian

 * Proposed a meta-learning method DDG-DA for concept drift adaptation.
 The meta-model learns to guide the retraining process of the base model by sample reweighting and aims to improve the performance of the base model on unseen test data.
+* The meta-model improved performance by $11.3\%$ in the signal-based metrics, and $46.7\%$ in the portfolio-based metrics compared to the baseline.

+It is now under review...